Resources

 Features of business bank accounts

 Most UK business accounts differ from individual current accounts.
 That’s why it’s worth understanding what you’re signing up for before you open your business account.
-For example, there might be costs involved when you open a business bank account that you may not have incurred for your personal account.
+For example, there might be costs involved when you open business accounts that you may not have incurred for your personal account.

 Although accounts vary from one provider to another, below are some of the features you should consider when you want to open a business account: